Lu Yun: Life

 Lu Yun was recommended by the Prince of Chengdu, Sima Ying to become Interior Minister of Qinghe, thus his nickname "Lu Qinghe" (陸清河).
 In January 303, Ying became a part of a conspiracy with the Prince of Hejian, Sima Yong to overthrow the Prince of Qi and Emperor Hui of Jin's regent, Sima Jiong.
 Lu Yun was appointed vanguard general to attack Jiong at Luoyang from Ying's base in Ye, but before he could arrive, the Prince of Changsha, Sima Ai killed Jiong and took over the imperial court.
 In the following months, as the political situation decline, Lu Yun became increasingly vocal and often went against the emperor's wishes.
 When the eunuch, Meng Jiu (孟玖) wanted to appoint his own father as Prefect of Handan, many among Sima Ying's staff agreed including his chief advisor, Lu Zhi, but Lu Yun angrily objected and insulted Meng Jiu, causing Meng Jiu to resent him.
 Afterwards, Lu Yun was supposed to lead a campaign against the rebel Zhang Chang in Jing province, but the order was cancelled as Sima Ying decided to send his army against Sima Ai.

 During the siege of Luoyang, Lu Ji suffered a catastrophic defeat to Sima Ai and was executed by Sima Ying after he was slandered by Meng Jiu.
 Lu Ji's family were implicated and placed under arrest, including Lu Yun.
 Several ministers such as Lu Zhi and Jiang Tong all pleaded Sima Ying to spare Lu Yun and his family, so the prince hesitated for three days.
 In the end, however, Meng Jiu hustled Ying away and ordered for Lu Yun and his family to be executed to the third degree.
 Lu Yun was 42 years old by East Asian age reckoning when he died.
 He was buried in Qinghe by his students and former officials.

 Lu Yun's biography in the Book of Jin states that he wrote 349 articles and 10 pieces of "New Books" that were circulated.
 The "Records of Classic" in the Book of Sui also states that there were 12 volumes of Lu Yun's collected works, all of which are lost today.
 Ming dynasty scholar Zhang Pu made a compilation of works by 130 writers from the Han, Wei and Six Dynasties which contains two volumes of Lu Yun's works.
-Southern dynasties writer, Liu Xie, in his work, The Literary Mind and the Carving of Dragons, commented that Lu Yu's writing style was "fresh and clean, and he was good at writing short articles".
+Southern dynasties writer, Liu Xie, in his work, The Literary Mind and the Carving of Dragons, commented that Lu Yun's writing style was "fresh and clean, and he was good at writing short articles".